jorbush/simple-blockchain/README.md

 # Simple Blockchain

-This is an example of a simple blockchain implementation in Go.
+Implementation of a simple blockchain implementation in Go.

 ## Tree